-Members of the Railway Safety Section participate in Operation Lifesaver as fully-certified program presenters.
-Operation Lifesaver is a national public education and awareness program that seeks to reduce the number of crashes at highway-rail grade crossings.
+Members of the Railway Safety Section may also participate in Operation Lifesaver as fully-certified program presenters.
+Operation Lifesaver is a national public education and awareness program that seeks to reduce the number of crashes at highway-rail grade crossings and the number of fatalities and injuries to railroad trespassers.
 Target groups include school bus drivers, driver's education students, professional drivers, emergency response personnel (police, ambulance, and fire), as well as the general public.